NewsIn Your CommunityChesapeake

 Scott Weatherly is the owner of 'Glenn Weatherly Farms' on Long Ridge Road in Chesapeake.

-Like many other businesses, Weatherly says farming has fallen on hard times because of the economy, as well as the cost of production, equipment and animals.
+Like many other businesses, Weatherly says farming has fallen on hard times because of the economy and the cost of production, equipment, and animals.

 Watch: Solar sheep?
 The alternative way Dominion Energy is cutting grass